baijum/essential-go/sphinx/introduction.rst

 The first line ensure that current working directory is the ``/tmp`` directory.

-You should change the version number in the second line and it’s going to download the 64 bit binary for GNU/Linux.
+In the second line, replace the version number from the `Go downloads <https://go.dev/dl>`__ website.
+It’s going to download the 64 bit binary for GNU/Linux.
 The ``wget`` is a command line download manager.
 Alternatively you can use ``curl`` or any other download manager to download the tar ball.

 The third line extract the downloaded tar ball into ``/usr/local/go`` directory.